-Child Support Lawyers in Melrose Helping Individuals in Matters That Pertain to Child Living Expenses
+Child Support Lawyers in Melrose, MA Helping Individuals in Matters That Pertain to Child Living Expenses

 Massachusetts child support laws stipulate that a non-custodial parent must contribute to their child’s financial well-being.
 This is usually accomplished by the non-custodial parent making regular fixed payments to the custodial parent.
 It is fairly common for parents to have disputes that center around the amount that the non-custodial parent should be required to pay.
 If you are facing issues in obtaining the child support that is owed to you or feels that you need a modification of your child support order, contact Martino Law Group, LLC as soon as possible.
 We will be happy to schedule a free consultation with you and review the factors involved in your case.